christopherrowley/ESP32_FFT/README.md

 If you try to upload and it cannot find a connection, you may need to hold down the 'boot' button on the ESP32 until it starts writing.

 ## Workshop Guide!
 Each workshop is contained within its own folder.
-There is a markdown file within the folder that contains the instructions for that workshop.
+There is a markdown (or PDF) file within the folder that contains the instructions for that workshop.
 You can render a markdown file in Visual Studio code by using (Ctrl+K then V).

 The workshops are meant to be done in the following order, as time permits:
-1. W1_spectrumAnalyzer.
+1. W1_spectrumAnalyzer

-## Controls
+2. W2_detectNote

-The matrix is controlled from a single button.
-The functions are:
+## If you finish early
-- Single press: Change pattern
+You can look to customsise your own matrix layout, read about Neomatrix layouts at [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library#layouts-2894555-5).